Deciding which are the best soccer leagues in the World is not easy.

 What’s more important to me might not be as important to you.

-E.g.: Some people might love the tactical aspect of the Italian calcio, while others prefer South American soccer’s impetuousness and endless battles.
+E.g.: Some people might love the tactical aspect of the Italian Calcio, while others might prefer South American soccer’s impetuousness and endless battles.

 We’ve listed our top 10 football domestic leagues and explained the positive and negative sides of each of those competitions.